irvingywang/CS180-Team-Project/README.md

   - This interface provides a framework for the Chat class.
   - As far as we know, interfaces cannot be tested.
   - This interface is crucial for ensuring the proper functionality and implementation of Chat.
-- `GroupChatInterface`: Interface for the group chat class.
-  - This interface provides a framework for the GroupChat class.
-  - As far as we know, interfaces cannot be tested.
-  - This interface is crucial for ensuring the proper functionality and implementation of GroupChat.
 - `ClientInterface`: Interface for the client.
   - This interface provides a framework for the client.
   - As far as we know, interfaces cannot be tested.